 - Avoid scolding when your child is going to bed.

 - Use lot of positive strokes.

-- Never put down your children in front of others.
+- Never put down your child in front of others.

-- Send them to school with a peaceful mind.
+- Send your child to school with a peaceful mind.

-- Receive them from school with a happy mind.
+- Receive your child from school with a happy mind.

-- When you scold them, give appropriate reasons and explanations which are suited to their age and understanding.
+- When you scold your child, give appropriate reasons and explanations which are suited to their age and understanding.

 - Enjoy your child’s presence.

 - Get help from experts and manage your anger in an effective and positive way.

 Watch your body language, tone of voice and use of words when you are with your child.
 If you feel you are losing your temper:

 - Move away from the spot